dr-dahou-adrar/dr-dahou-adrar.github.io/teaching_content/academic_year_2019_2020/2019-2020-1st-semester-teaching.md

 location: "Adrar, Algeria"
 ---

-Assigned list of classes for this semester: Algorithms and Data Structures, Numerical Methods, and Human-Machine Interface (HMI).
+Assigned list of classes for this semester: Algorithms and Data Structures 1 (TP), Numerical Methods 1 (TP), and Human-Machine Interface (HMI).

 ***

-Algorithms and Data Structures
+Algorithms and Data Structure 1 (TP)
 ======